Rinca Island

 Is the entrance fee the same for Rinca as Komodo?

-Yes — IDR 1,000,000 per person covers entry to both Komodo and Rinca on the same day.
-If you visit both islands in one day, you pay once.
-If you visit on separate days, you pay each time.
-Most day tours visit only one island — choose based on your priority (Pink Beach → Komodo Island; fewer crowds + cheaper transport → Rinca).
+The entrance fee for Rinca is IDR 900,000 per person; Komodo Island/Padar visits are IDR 650,000.
+If you visit both islands in one day, verify with your operator whether a combined rate applies.
+Most day tours visit only one island, choose based on your priority (Pink Beach → Komodo Island; fewer crowds + cheaper transport → Rinca).